DanCSmugBug/Webpage-Email-Verification/README.md

 It should be noted that this bit of code still has a lot of limitations to it.
 Currently it doesn't produce an account or add anything to a mailing list.

+Update: Quickly just added in further password verification, including password length and verifying that there is a special character.
+No more weak passwords will be made for this fake account!